 On June 5, 2012, the Company entered into a 58-month interest rate swap agreement, which expires on March 13, 2017, with an amortizing notional amount of \$200.0 million.
-This instrument is being used to fix the LIBOR rate on the full balance of the term loan amount at 1.13%, resulting in an effective rate of 2.88% after adding the 1.75% margin based on the current pricing tier per the credit agreement - see Note 8 for more information.
-As of December 28, 2013 the notional amount of the 58-month interest rate swap agreement remaining was \$187.5 million, matching the outstanding balance of the term loan.
+This instrument is being used to fix the LIBOR rate on the full balance of the term loan amount at 1.13%, resulting in an effective rate of 2.63% after adding the 1.50% margin based on the current pricing tier per the credit agreement - see Note 9 for more information.
+As of January 3, 2015, the notional amount of the 58-month interest rate swap agreement remaining was \$170.0 million, matching the outstanding balance of the term loan.

 The fair value of the Company's interest rate swap is estimated using Level 2 inputs, which are based on model-derived valuations in which all significant inputs and significant value drivers are observable in active markets.
 The Company also considers counterparty credit-risk and bilateral or "own" credit risk adjustments in estimating fair value, in accordance with the requirements of GAAP.
-As of December 28, 2013 and December 29, 2012, the fair value of the interest rate swap was a liability balance of \$1.8 million and \$4.3 million, respectively.
+As of January 3, 2015 and December 28, 2013, the fair value of the interest rate swap was a liability balance of \$1.1 million and \$1.8 million.
 The Company classifies derivative liabilities as Other long-term liabilities on the Consolidated Balance Sheet.

-Because the interest rate swap has been designated as a cash flow hedge and has been evaluated to be highly effective, the change in the fair value is recorded in Accumulated other comprehensive income (loss) ("AOCI") as a gain or loss on derivative financial instruments.
+Because the interest rate swap has been designated as a cash flow hedge and has been evaluated to be highly effective, the change in the fair value is recorded in AOCI as a gain or loss on derivative financial instruments.
 The amount in AOCI is reclassified to earnings if the derivative instrument is sold, extinguished or terminated, or at the time it becomes expected to be sold, extinguished or terminated.
-As of December 28, 2013 and December 29, 2012, the net of tax amount recorded in AOCI for the fair value adjustment of the interest rate swap was an unrealized loss of \$1.1 million and \$2.6 million, respectively.
+As of January 3, 2015 and December 28, 2013, the net of tax amount recorded in AOCI for the fair value adjustment of the interest rate swap was an unrealized loss of \$0.7 million and \$1.1 million, respectively.
 This unrealized loss is not expected to be reclassified into interest expense within the next 12 months.
 The impact of any ineffectiveness is recognized in earnings.
-However, there was no hedge ineffectiveness related to the interest rate swap for the years ended December 28, 2013 and December 29, 2012.
+However, there was no hedge ineffectiveness related to the interest rate swap for the years ended January 3, 2015 and December 28, 2013.